 S.N.
 Experiments Observation Results 1 Heat the given sample of Vaseline It volatize while emitting an acid odor.
-Foreign organic mat present . ter 2 Digest 10 gm. with 50 ml. solution of sodium hydroxideat 100°C for 30 minutes.
+Foreign organic matter present.
+2 Digest 10 gm. with 50 ml. solution of sodium hydroxideat 100°C for 30 minutes.
 Allow the aqueous layer to separate.
 Now acidify the aqueous layer with dilute H2 SO4 (sulphuric acid).
+A precipitate or oily matter is produced.
 Fixed oil and fat present